Peiy2u2/cs506-final-project/README.md

 - **Batch effect checking**:
     - Since we have two different batches of snRNA-seq, we need to check batch effect and if necessary, do batch corrections
-	- After normalization,perform PCA on the normalized gene expression data, and draw the PC1-PC2 figure.
+	- After normalization, perform PCA on the normalized gene expression data, and draw the PC1-PC2 figure.
 Color the PCA plot by batch.
 If the batches cluster separately, it suggests a batch effect (different batches with different colors).

 ## Feature Extraction
 - K-means clustering